This refers to Moodle 4.1 from December 2023 onwards.

 4. Click on the Turnitin assignment labelled for your campus, and with the highest number

 5. Submit your assignment (see below for instructions)

 6. Check back to see the Originality report.
 Note: You can get only 1 originality report per 24 hours.

 To upload a document into Turnitin via Moodle

 NOTE: If you have been asked to submit an assignment through Moodle then you should find a Turnitin dropbox in your module or other Moodle space.

 You MUST have popups enabled in your browser order to submit.
 (See Moodle System Requirements)

-2. Enter the module that you would like to submit an assignment in, either your module or the TurnitinUK, test your text module
+2. Enter the module that you would like to submit an assignment to, either your module or the TurnitinUK, Test your Text module.

-5. Within the Turnitin dashboard towards the bottom right of the page click on Submit Paper.
+5. Within the Turnitin submission inbox, towards the lower-right of the page click on Submit Paper.